knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 to `$form->createView()`.
 Remember, the `_form.html.twig` template is included from index, and holds *just* the form.

-So just like that!
+And just like that!
 When we submit, we *now* get that HTML fragment.

 ## Adding AJAX Success